 Digital Editions – publishers use this phrase in a variety of ways but generally a digital edition of a magazine is available via some sort of flipbook technology built in Flash.
 Yep, the same flash that Apple does not support with their iPhone or iPad.
 On occasion publishers will refer to a PDF version of their magazine as a digital edition but this isn’t really accurate and PDF versions are bad because they’re huge files and generally must be fully downloaded by the user before they can be read.

-EdgeRank – Facebook created EdgeRank in 2011 to address the overwelming amount of information people get from their friends and the pages they’ve Liked on Facebook.
+EdgeRank – Facebook created EdgeRank in 2011 to address the overwhelming amount of information people get from their friends and the pages they’ve Liked on Facebook.
 In a nutshell, it attempts to determine how relevant the post is to you and then based on that level of relevance it may or may not appear on your Newsfeed (the stream of posts that most people use on Facebook).
 The net result is that only a fraction of activity is visible to any one person and only a fraction of one’s activities (whether a person or business) are visible to the people that their friends with or are Liked by.
 Thus the importance of relevance and engagement is elevated and spammy quantity over quality posts are hindered.
+Learn how EdgeRank works.